PostHog/posthog.com/contents/blog/ga4-alternatives.md

 - **GDPR compliance:** <span className="text-green text-lg">✔</span> (via self-hosting or EU Cloud)
 - **GA data import:** <span className="text-red text-lg">✖</span>

 PostHog is an [all-in-one suite](/product) of product and data tools that includes product analytics, session recording and A/B testing – pretty much everything you need to track user behavior in an app or website, basically.
-Like GA4, PostHog is an event-based platform – it's priced on per event used, though it offers a generous 1 million events for free each month.
+Like GA4, PostHog is an event-based platform.
+It's priced on per event used, though it offers a generous [1 million events for free](/pricing) each month, so most smaller users can use it for free.

 As an open source product, you can see exactly what the team is working on via the [PostHog repo on GitHub](https://github.com/PostHog/posthog).
 This open source approach also affords a wide degree of flexibility.
 PostHog can be [self-hosted on your infrastructure](/docs/self-host), which is ideal for keeping control of data and compliance with privacy regulations.
 PostHog Cloud is available for those who want a managed SaaS experience, and there's an [EU hosting option](/eu) if you need to keep data in the EU for GDPR compliance.